firefox-devtools/bidi-har-export/README.md

 const id = await driver.getWindowHandle();
 const browsingContext = await BrowsingContext(driver, { browsingContextId: id });

-// The SeleniumBiDiHarRecorder expects a selenium driver object as well as an
+// The SeleniumBiDiHarRecorder expects a Selenium driver object as well as an
 // array of browsing context ids which will be used to know which browsing
 // contexts should be monitored. const harRecorder = new adapters.SeleniumBiDiHarRecorder({